TKSjp/HaplotypeExplorer/README.md

 ## Contents of `Example`

 - Example networks, JSON files, and a movie are available in `Example`.
   - html files: Example outputs of Haplotype Explorer.
+Click the "Raw" button to download.
+Please open it in a browser.
   - json files: Users can share and resume the network by input JSON into Haplotype Explorer.
+Please see `manual.pdf`.
-  - movie: The movie depicting the eruption of SARS-CoV-2 in the world from 2019 DEC 31 to 2020 MAR 21.
+  - movie: The movie depicting the eruption of the SARS-CoV-2 in the world from 2019 DEC 31 to 2020 MAR 21.

 ## How to visualize your data